 Overall, Rhode Island College’s policies do an abysmal job of protecting students’ free speech rights.
 Indeed, it is worth a look at the college’s full Spotlight entry to see the extent of censorship there.
 Even among the college’s many bad policies, however, the one described above is the worst of the worst.
 For this reason, Rhode Island College is our July 2009 Speech Code of the Month.

-If you believe that your college or university should be a Speech Code of the Month, please e-mail firstname.lastname@example.org with a link to the policy and a brief description of why you think attention should be drawn to this code.
-If you are a current college student or faculty member interested in these issues, consider joining FIRE’s Campus Freedom Network, a loose coalition of college faculty members and students dedicated to advancing individual liberties on their campuses.
-And if you would like to help fight abuses at universities nationwide, add FIRE’s Speech Code of the Month Widget to your blog, website, or Facebook profile and help shed some much-needed sunlight on these repressive policies.
+If you believe that your college or university should be a Speech Code of the Month, please e-mail email@example.com with a link to the policy and a brief description of why you think attention should be drawn to this code.
+If you are a current college student or faculty member interested in these issues, consider joining , a loose coalition of college faculty members and students dedicated to advancing individual liberties on their campuses.
+And if you would like to help fight abuses at universities nationwide, add to your blog, website, or Facebook profile and help shed some much-needed sunlight on these repressive policies.